STATE UNIVERSITY OF NEW YORK

 |All successful candidates must undergo various background checks, maintain credentials required for continued employment and adhere to the SUNY-DMC UHB Principles of Behavior.
 Clinical Faculty and Allied Health professionals must receive and maintain Medical Board authorization.|

-REQUIRED: Three (3) or more years acute care nursing experience and current, active, and full New York State Registered Nurse license, or equivalent recent clinical experience.
+REQUIRED: Five (5) years acute care nursing experience and current, active, and full New York State Registered Nurse license, or equivalent recent clinical experience.
 Clinical Documentation Improvement experience.
 Certification in Clinical Documentation Improvement.
-Excellent interpersonal skills.
-Including verbal and written communication, to develop relationships necessary to influence physician documentation process.
+Excellent interpersonal skills, including verbal and written communication, to develop relationships necessary to influence physician documentation processes.
 Ability to prioritize and be self-directed and capable of independent decision-making.
 Analytic skills necessary to clinically assess medical records.
 Critical thinking, problem solving and deductive reasoning skills.
 Ability to organize and present information clearly and concisely.
-Basic computer skills including Microsoft Office products, Excel and PowerPoint.
+Basic computer skills including Microsoft office products, Excel and PowerPoint.
 Working knowledge of Medicare reimbursement and coding structures desirable.